I need to travel to NSW for work? Can I cross the border? Do I need a permit?

 Losing your job is scary, there's no doubt about it.
 But know that you're not alone, and there is support available.
 Here is a list of ways you can get help, in the hope it'll make these tough times a little easier.

 Under the JobKeeper Payment, businesses impacted by the coronavirus will be able to access a subsidy to continue paying their employees.
-The Government will provide a fortnightly payment of $1,500 per eligible employee until 27 September 2020.
-Find if you or your business is eligible for this payment.

 As an employee, have a chat to your employer as they are likely to know if they have plans to apply for the payment.